On finite groups acting on a connected sum of 3-manifolds S^2 \times S^1

-there does not exist a linear bound for $n$ in terms of $g$.
+There does not exist a linear bound in $g$ for the order of $G$.}

+By the above, Theorem 1 implies the following Jordan-type bound for arbitrary finite groups acting on a closed handle (i.e., not necessarily faithful on the fundamental group):

-ii) Let $G$ be an arbitrary finite group of order $n$ acting on a handlebody of genus $g \ge 5$, inducing a faithful action on the fundamental group.
-Then there is the quadratic bound }
+{\bf Corollary.} {\sl Let $G$ be a finite group acting on a closed handle $H_g$ of genus $g > 1$.
+Then $G$ has a cyclic normal subgroup $C$ (the subgroup acting trivially on the fundamental group) such that, for $g \ge 15$, the order of $G/C$ is bounded above by $24g(g-1)$.}

+We note that by the classical Jordan bound each finite subgroup $G$ of a linear group GL$(n,\Bbb C)$ has a normal abelian subgroup $A$ such that the order of $G/A$ is bounded by a constant depending only on $n$; by [C], for $n \ge 71$ the optimal bound here is $(n+1)!$, realized by the symmetric group $S_{n+1}$ occurring as a subgroup of GL$(n,\Bbb C)$.

-The bounds in Theorem 2 seem still quite rough, and there remains the problem to determine the optimal quadratic bounds for large values of $g$, for both cyclic and arbitrary finite groups.
-Explicit examples of finite group-actions on handles are constructed in the proof of Theorem 2 i) for cyclic groups, and in section 4 for finite non-cyclic groups, and these might come close to the optimal bounds for large values of $g$.
+After the various linear bounds for finite group-actions on surfaces and handlebodies, Theorem 1 seems to present the first instance of a quadratic bound in such a situation.
+There remains the problem to determine the optimal quadratic bound (the optimal coefficient for $g^2$), for both cyclic and arbitrary finite groups; we will construct some explicit examples of finite cyclic and finite group-actions on closed handles in section 3 which seem to come close to these optimal bounds.

-In order to prove Theorem 2, we shall develop in section 2 a calculus for finite group-actions on closed handles $H_g$ (see Theorem 1), in analogy with the theory of finite group-actions on handlebodies $V_g$ in [MMZ].
-This uses the language of handle orbifolds and of finite graphs of finite groups which codify the quotient orbifolds $H_g/G$.
+In order to prove Theorem 1 we shall develop in section 2 a calculus for finite group-actions on closed handles $H_g$ (see Theorem 2), in analogy with the theory of finite group-actions on handlebodies $V_g$ in [MMZ] (see also [Z3], and [MZ] for applications to group-actions of large order on handlebodies and closed 3-manifolds).
+This uses the language of handle-orbifolds and of finite graphs of finite groups which codify the quotient orbifolds $H_g/G$.

-We note that he maximum order of a finite cyclic group acting on a closed surface of genus $g>1$ is $4g+2$, for a handlebody of genus $g>1$ it is $2g+2$ if $g$ is even, and $2g-2$ if $g$ is odd ([MMZ]).
+We note that the maximum order of a finite cyclic group acting on a closed surface of genus $g>1$ is $4g+2$, for a handlebody of genus $g>1$ it is $2g+2$ if $g$ is even, and $2g-2$ if $g$ is odd ([MMZ]).
 For general finite cyclic subgroups of ${\rm Out} \, F_g$ instead, it is proved in [LN] and [B] that the maximum order behaves approximatively like the Landau estimate ${\rm exp} (\sqrt {g \; {\rm log} \, g})$ for the maximum orders of elements of the symmetric group of degree $g$.
 The maximum orders of the finite cyclic subgroups of Aut($F_g$) and Out($F_g$) can be found in [LN, Table 1], for $g \le 300$.